-Passwords are the key to access your online presence, whether it’s your banking accounts, social media or apps on your mobile.
-Keeping them safe is of the utmost importance, since anyone who has access to them can either steal from your accounts or impersonate you.
+Passwords are the key to accessing your online presence, whether it’s your banking accounts, social media or apps on your mobile.
+Keeping them safe is of the utmost importance since anyone who has access to them can either steal from your accounts or impersonate you.

 Here are a few tips which will keep your passwords safe.

 Never reuse your password.
 If one site does get hacked, the first thing cybercrooks do is buy these databases of hacked passwords and try them elsewhere.
 Always use a fresh one for every new signup.

 2. Strong passwords are easy to remember but hard to guess

 Despite various recommendations on keeping cryptic passwords, make them long and unguessable, humans are not geared to remember a bunch of random numbers or letters.